 The products I use with Bakuchiol

 If you're interested, I use a few different products with Bakuchiol, and I love the results I have seen in my own skin since starting them.
-I have dry, acne prone skin and Bakuchiol and I seem to be made for each other, but these products are great for most skin types (simply contact me if you'd like me to make recommendations for your specific skin type).
-I'm currently use a few different products that contain Bakuchiol including:
+I have dry, acne prone skin and Bakuchiol and I seem to be made for each other, but these products are great for most skin types.
+I'm currently use a couple different products that contain Bakuchiol including:

-- Mineral Boost Hydrating Essence (I use this before my face cream - it helps lock in moisture and provides the skin with a nice, dewy glow)
+- Beautycounter Mineral Boost Hydrating Essence (I use this before my face cream - it helps lock in moisture and provides the skin with a nice, dewy glow).

 Take away points:

-- Retinol is unsafe if you are pregnant or breast feeding.
-So, if you are a women of child bearing age who is trying to get pregnant or not actively using contraception to avoid getting pregnant you should avoid retinol or vitamin A.
+- Retinol is teratogenic so it is unsafe if you are pregnant or breast feeding.
+If you are a women of child bearing age who is trying to get pregnant or not actively using contraception to avoid getting pregnant you should avoid retinol or vitamin A.

-- If you do use retinol, never use it if you are going to be exposed to the sun.
+- If you do use retinol, don't use it if you are going to be exposed to the sun.

 - There are other ingredients such as bakuchiol that are just as effective as retinol without the potential health concerns.